 Today they removed him off the ventilator and lowered sedation.
 He finally opened his eyes for the first time since he got to the PICU, He as NOT happy, but he was awake!

-The cutest thing was, the first thing he said to me was “Dumbo Ride” and he’s been saying ever since.
-I think in his coma he was dreaming about it.
+The cutest thing was, the first thing he said to me was “Dumbo Ride” (which is one of his 50 or so words that he says a lot) and he’s been saying ever since non stop, like 1000 times a day non stop...
+I think in his coma he was dreaming about his favorite ride.
 I hadn’t smiled for days until I heard those words “Dumbo Ride”.
-When Disneyland reopens, Tony needs to be the first one on the ride because he clearly was fighting for his life to get on that Dumbo ride. 🤣
+When Disneyland reopens, Tony needs to go to Disneyland because he clearly was fighting for his life to get on that Dumbo ride. 🤣

 His SATS were low, so they kept him on oxygen.
 They were trying to figure out how to clear the junk out of his lungs since he can't cough so they decided to order a vest that will "shake" his chest to loosen up the junk.
 They just watched him really closely today to make sure he was getting enough oxygen and that he was stable and the plan was to start the feeding tube tomorrow.

-The doctors all came in excited and told us that they were floored at how much he had improved and they expected him on the vent for weeks.
-The nurses all agreed, he might just actually be Superman!
+The doctors all came in excited and told us that they were absolutely shocked at how much he had improved and they expected him on the vent for weeks.
+They all agreed, he might just actually be Superman!

-More than just one doctor told us over and over, "we didn't think he was going to make it", which is a testimony of just how strong and amazing our little ADNP Superman really is.
+At least a half of dozen doctors told us, "we didn't think he was going to make it through that first day", which is a testimony of just how strong and amazing our little ADNP Superman really is.
 God had his hands on him, and he still has a long road ahead but he was moving in the right direction.
 But he STILL had that damn fever!!!
 With oodles and oodles of antibiotics, they still had no clue???

 He did the "shaking" vest, which was quite an adventure and got some good coughing action, but defiantly not a fan at first.
 They also started the feeding tube.